If you or someone you know is struggling or in a crisis, help is available. Call or text 988 or chat 988lifeline.org.

 Three young people of different races embracing and huddled together.
 They are smiling.
 There is an orange outline around the picture.

-The initiative includes grants, youth coach training, a multimedia awareness campaign, and a learning community to foster collaboration, share insights, and continuously improve collective efforts to support teen mental health.
+The initiative includes grants, youth coach training, a multimedia awareness campaign and a learning community to foster collaboration, share insights and continuously improve collective efforts to support teen mental health.

 A line illustration in red of a group with their hands together.
 There is a green and orange shape over the top of two peoples heads to bring to life the topic of mental health.